Unlocking the Secrets to a Longer, Stronger Life

 For example, mice in sterile environments don’t experience the same ageing stimuli as humans.

-Furthermore, the of death and disease types differ between mice and humans.
+Furthermore, the causes of death and disease types differ between mice and humans.

 Therefore, while animal studies provide valuable insights, they should be considered alongside human studies for a comprehensive understanding of ageing.